April 4th, 2023

 - Address rescreening opportunities in your protocol

 By gathering insights during all of these stages and by taking action based on those insights, sponsors can optimize their clinical trial enrollment timelines.
 This not only benefits current trials, but sets a standard of best practices for all future trials.
-The results?
-Reduced site burden, faster enrollment timelines, and the ability to get therapies to patients sooner.

 Follow these steps as your initial checklist to make patient enrollment for clinical trials faster and more efficient.